VazkiiMods/Patchouli/docs/patchouli-basics/page-types.md

 want by using "type" on each object.
 You can read more in [Entry JSON Format](/docs/patchouli-basics/entry-json).

-The following attributes are common to every page type:The ID of the entity you want to display.
-To display a chicken you'd use "minecraft:chicken".
-You can also add NBT data to the entity, in the same way you would in an [ItemStack String](/docs/patchouli-advanced/itemstack-format)
+The following attributes are common to every page type:

 * **type** (String, _mandatory_)

 What type this page is.
 This isn't used by the page itself, but rather by the loader to determine what page should be loaded.
-For example, if you want a text page, you set this to "patchouli:text".
+For example, if you want a text page, you set this to `patchouli:text`.
 This should be fully-qualified in 1.17 and later and of the form `domain:name`.
 For the built-in page types defined here, the domain is `patchouli`.
 In 1.16 or earlier version, you should leave out everything up to and including the colon, so it would be `text`.